seysdev/master-js/data-structures/README.md

 const me = Object.create(person);

-me.name = "Matthew"; // "name" is a property set on "me", but not on "person" me.isHuman = true; // inherited properties can be overwritten
+me.name = "sebastian"; // "name" is a property set on "me", but not on "person" me.isHuman = true; // inherited properties can be overwritten

 me.printIntroduction();